ArchiveTeam/standalone-readme-template/README.wget-at.md

 * [Do not use proxies or VPNs](https://wiki.archiveteam.org/index.php/ArchiveTeam_Warrior#Can_I_use_whatever_internet_access_for_the_Warrior?).
 * Run the project using the either the Warrior or the project-specific Docker container as listed below.
 [Do not modify project code](https://wiki.archiveteam.org/index.php/ArchiveTeam_Warrior#I'd_like_to_help_write_code_or_I_want_to_tweak_the_scripts_to_run_to_my_liking._Where_can_I_find_more_info?_Where_is_the_source_code_and_repository?).
 Compiling the project dependencies yourself is no longer supported.
-* Only use your tracker nickname(s) on machines you personally operate.
+* You can share your tracker nickname(s) across machine(s) you personally operate, but not with machines operated by other users.
 Nickname sharing makes it harder to inspect data if a problem arises.
 * [Use clean internet connections](https://wiki.archiveteam.org/index.php/ArchiveTeam_Warrior#Can_I_use_whatever_internet_access_for_the_Warrior?).
 * Only x64-based machines are supported.
 [ARM (used on Raspberry Pi and Apple Silicon Macs) is not currently supported](https://wiki.archiveteam.org/index.php/ArchiveTeam_Warrior#Can_I_run_the_Warrior_on_ARM_or_some_other_unusual_architecture?).
 * See the [Archive Team Wiki](https://wiki.archiveteam.org/index.php/ArchiveTeam_Warrior#Warrior_FAQ) for additional information.